SylvainMontagny/stm32wl-compiler-webApp/README.md

 The STM32WL-standalone compiler is passed as a volume so we can copy its content for compilation.
 The **Docker daemon socket** is also passed to manipulate containers within a container (more infos in Step 4)

 We also have the *montagny/arm-compiler:1.0* image that we will use for compilation.
-It is set to pull_only since we don't want to start it for now.
+We need to pull it so we can use start it with the webcontainer.
+Here it will be pulled, started, and then stop immediatly since it doesn't have a CMD

 **Step 2:** Send compilation through application interface When you click on the *Compile* button on the interface, it will send a **POST request** to the **/compile API route**, sending a JSON payload with all the necessary compilation parameters